Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Simulation Results

-Figure \ref{fig:OLSvsIV_RMSEbaseline} compares the root mean-squared error (RMSE) of the post-FMSC estimator to those of the simple OLS and TSLS estimators.
-For any values of $N$ and $\pi$ there is a value of $\rho$ below which OLS outperforms TSLS.
-As $N$ and $\pi$ increase this value approaches zero; as they decrease it approaches one.
-Although the first two moments of the TSLS estimator exist in this simulation design, none of its higher moments do.
-This fact is clearly evident for small values of $N$ and $\pi$: even with 10,000 simulation replications, the RMSE of the TSLS estimator shows a noticable degree of simulation error unlike those of the OLS and post-FMSC estimators.
-The FMSC represents a compromise between OLS and TSLS.
+Figure \ref{fig:OLSvsIV_RMSEbaseline} compares the root mean-squared error (RMSE) of the post-FMSC estimator to those of the OLS and TSLS estimators.\footnote{Note that, while the first two moments of the TSLS estimator exist in this simulation design, none of its higher moments do.
+This can be seen from the simulation results: even with 10,000 replications, the RMSE of the TSLS estimator shows a noticeable degree of simulation error.} For any values of $N$ and $\pi$ there is a value of $\rho$ below which OLS outperforms TSLS: as $N$ and $\pi$ increase this value approaches zero; as they decrease it approaches one.
+In practice, of course, $\rho$ in unknown so we cannot tell which of OLS and TSLS is to be preferred \emph{a priori}.
+If we make it our policy to always use TSLS we will protect ourselves against bias at the potential cost of very high variance.
+If, on the other hand, we make it our policy to always use OLS then we protect ourselves against high variance at the potential cost of severe bias.
+FMSC represents a compromise between these two extremes that does not require advance knowledge of $\rho$.
 When the RMSE of TSLS is high, the FMSC behaves more like OLS; when the RMSE of OLS is high it behaves more like TSLS.
 Because the FMSC is itself a random variable, however, it sometimes makes moment selection mistakes.\footnote{For more discussion of this point, see Section \ref{sec:avg}.} For this reason it does not attain an RMSE equal to the lower envelope of the OLS and TSLS estimators.
 The larger the RMSE difference between OLS and TSLS, however, the closer the FMSC comes to this lower envelope: costly mistakes are rare.
-Because this example involves a scalar target parameter, no selection or averaging scheme can provide a uniform improvement over the TSLS estimator.
-The FMSC is specifically intended for situations in which an applied researcher fears that her ``baseline'' assumptions may be too weak and consequently considers adding one or more ``controversial'' assumptions.
-In this case, she fears that the exogenous instruments $z_1, z_2, z_3$ are not particularly strong, $\pi$ is small relative to $N$, and thus entertains the assumption that $x$ is exogenous.
-It is precisely in these situations that the FMSC can provide large performance gains over TSLS.